Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 Tips to Save Money

 I’ve learned a few things after several visits to Andamanda.
 The biggest one: book your tickets online.
-Walk-in prices are 2,100 Baht for adults, but online, you can get in for around 1,600 Baht.
-That’s 500 Baht saved per person, which adds up fast for families.
+Walk-in prices are 1,800 Baht for adults, but online booking sites often offer discounts.
+That saving adds up fast for families.

 Bring your own towel.
 Rental costs 200 Baht, and it’s just a basic towel.
-If you forget, the walk-in package includes one, but you’re paying extra for the whole bundle.
-Lockers are 150 Baht and worth it to keep your phone and wallet safe.
+Lockers are 200 Baht and worth it to keep your phone and wallet safe.

 Arrive before 10 am and head straight to Naga Jungle.
 The big slides like Dragon’s Drop and Eagle Flyer get 40-60 minute queues by midday on weekends.
 If you’re here during high season or holidays, there’s now a Priority Access upgrade for 300 Baht that lets you skip the queue at Angel’s Slides and includes a Coke, popcorn, and phone bag.